dimitry-lzs/hciWeb/documents/report.md

 - **Fast Performance**: React's virtual DOM ensures that updates are efficient, leading to faster load times and a smoother user experience.
 - **Responsive UI**: React makes it easy to create responsive and dynamic user interfaces that work well on various devices and screen sizes.
 - **Consistent User Experience**: React's component-based architecture ensures that UI elements behave consistently across the app.
-- **Cross-Platform Compatibility**: With React Native, the same codebase can be used to build mobile applications, providing a seamless experience across web and mobile platforms.
+- **Cross-Platform Compatibility**: With React, no installation is required as it is web-based, lightweight single-page application and it guarantees consistent user experience accross different platforms.

 ## Project's Structure
 **Key Directories:**